US‑Canada talks collapse over digital services tax

 $2.7 Billion in Back Taxes Fuel Dispute

-Canada’s Digital Services Tax, recently enacted but retroactive to 2022, mandates major tech companies to pay 3% on certain online revenues generated from Canadian users.
-U.S. firms alone may owe an estimated $2.7 billion in back payments starting next week.
+Canada’s Digital Services Tax, recently enacted but retroactive to 2022, requires major tech companies to pay 3% on certain online revenues from Canadian users.
+U.S. firms might owe an estimated $2.7 billion in back payments starting next week.

-This development was branded by Trump as a “non-tariff trade barrier” and triggered an immediate halt to all negotiations.
-He also warned that new tariffs on Canadian goods would be announced within seven days, intensifying concerns across North American markets.
+Trump labeled this tax a “non-tariff trade barrier” and halted all negotiations immediately.
+He also warned about new tariffs on Canadian goods that would come within seven days.
+This move has stirred concerns across North American markets.

-Canadian Prime Minister Mark Carney has not yet issued a full response.
-However, insiders suggest Ottawa may reconsider the DST policy to avoid broader economic consequences.
-A statement is expected soon from Canada’s finance ministry.
+Canadian Prime Minister Mark Carney has not yet responded fully.
+However, insiders suggest Ottawa might reconsider the DST policy to avoid bigger economic fallout.
+A statement from Canada’s finance ministry is expected soon.

-The Canadian government initially justified DST as part of its broader digital tax framework, aligned with OECD guidelines.
-But U.S. officials argue that it unfairly targets foreign entities, particularly American firms, undermining the spirit of USMCA trade agreements.
+The Canadian government initially justified DST as part of a wider digital tax, aligned with OECD guidelines.
+However, U.S. officials argue it unfairly targets foreign entities, especially American companies, undermining the spirit of USMCA trade agreements.

 Global Implications

-This breakdown comes just weeks after trade representatives from both nations held positive discussions.
-Analysts now fear this could evolve into a full-blown trade war unless cooler heads prevail.
+This conflict arises just weeks after promising talks.
+Analysts now fear it could escalate into a trade war, unless cooler heads prevail.

 Leave a Reply